AO-StreetArt/AOSharedServiceLibrary/docs/comp/README.md

     `pkg-config --cflags --libs hiredis`

+### Mongo
+Mongo utilizes both the Mongo C Driver libmongoc as well as libbson for json to bson conversions.

+    -lmongoc-1.0 -lbson-1.0

 ## Standard

-AO Shared Service Library is coded to the c++11 standard
+AO Shared Service Library is coded to the c++11 standard.

+-std=c++11

 ## Tests
 Please continue on to the [Tests] (https://github.com/AO-StreetArt/AOSharedServiceLibrary/tree/master/docs/tests) section of the documentation to learn about the libraries automated tests.